AUGUST 2025

 PLEASE NOTE: All meetings include Show & Tell.
 Members are encouraged to bring items to share.

-NEXT MEETING: Tuesday, April 1, 2025 at 7 pm at North Domingo Baca Multigenerational Center, 7600 Carmel NE, one-half block North and West of Paseo Del Norte and Wyoming.
-Program by George Abernathy on Fentanyl, Refreshments by Max & Johanne Glover.
+NEXT MEETING: Tuesday, August 5th, 2025 at 7 pm at North Domingo Baca Multigenerational Center, 7600 Carmel NE, one-half block North and West of Paseo Del Norte and Wyoming.
+Program by Andrew Steele on computer Security and AI, Refreshments by Clements.

 CLUB WEBSITE: Be sure to check out our website at www.abqfordflatheadv8.com Updated “current Information and calendar” is on the current information page.
 More club pictures are on the website.